deepbsd/darchi/README.md

 the back that I haven't deleted yet.
 Eventually I will.
 Anyway, feel free to use it and edit it to your taste.

 There is also a post\_install.sh file in the repo.
-This is will copy files and directories that you normally have in your home directory from a host on your network that already has those files and directories.
-Such as your Music folder, for example.
+This will copy files and directories that you normally have in your home directory from a host on your network to your newly installed home directory, such as your Music and Picture folders for example.
 For me, I copy my public\_html and bin and .vim and a bunch of directories and files into my new home directory.
 And then it proceeds to customize my new desktop for me.
 It helps when setting up a new desktop.
 I still have to configure cinnamon quite a bit by hand, but at least the themes and icons and so forth are already installed.

 Just fetch the script from my git page and run it after booting the archiso iso image.